NormandErwan/HandheldVesadThesis/content/notes.md

 « We believe MR should be human and object centric, and use the world as a device (aka “clickable world”) »

-### Berard2009 - Did \"Minority Report\" Get It Wrong?
+### Berard2009 - Did "Minority Report" Get It Wrong?
 Superiority of the Mouse over 3D Input Devices in a 3D Placement Task

 « Interaction is not defined by an input device alone, but by the combination of a device and an interaction technique.
 In the example of 3D object rotation, the mouse is typically used with the virtual sphere technique while a free-space device is used with a direct mapping (either absolute or relative) Thus, each device must be matched with its most suitable interaction technique in making performance comparisons, rather than choosing a single interaction technique for all devices. »